marfarma/user-role-editor/readme.txt

 == Changelog ==
 = 2.1.3 =
 * 27.04.2010
-* Japan translation is updated.
+* Japanese translation is updated.

 = 2.1.2 =
 * 26.04.2010